LAW OFFICE OF KEVIN L. DIXLER

 Phone: (312) 588-0500

-Whether To Conduct A Self Audit Or Wait For The I.N.S.
+Whether To Conduct A Self Audit Or Wait For The U.S.C.I.S

-The I.N.S. is one agency, which is primarily responsible for ensuring that employers do not hire foreigners, who are unauthorized to work.
-The I.N.S. and the Social Security Administration, like the I.R.S., conduct “audits” to determine whether an employer knowingly, negligently or recklessly violated immigration laws by hiring foreigners.
-The civil and criminal penalties can devastate a business.
-Regrettably, the I.N.S. is random and unpredictable in its enforcement.
+The U.S.C.I.S. is one agency, with primary responsibility to ensure that employers do not hire foreigners, who are unauthorized to work.
+The U.S.C.I.S. and the Social Security Administration, like the I.R.S., conduct “audits” to determine whether an employer knowingly, negligently or recklessly violated immigration laws.
+The civil and criminal penalties can devastate a business and its employees.
+The U.S.C.I.S. may seem random and unpredictable in its enforcement.
+However, the Agency depends upon what it considers reliable leads.

-Many employers hire attorneys for I-9 self-audits and policy reviews.
+Many employers hire attorneys to conduct I-9 self-audits and policy reviews.
+Employers can hire attorneys before the search warrant can begin if they insist.
+An employer can ask for three days to hire counsel or indicate that they have an attorney.
 Many employers do not know all obligations and responsibilities, which can create unexpected penalties.
 Experienced Immigration Attorneys, in this area, can review and recommend personnel practices and procedures concerning I-9 documentation methods.
 Our office conducts I-9 procedure reviews for employers.

 It also conducts training sessions for personnel departments with in-house examples following a self audit.
-Our office explains how an actual I.N.S. audit will generally take place and what will be requested by the I.N.S.
-Employers can ill-afford to be unprepared for an I.N.S. audit.
-The cumulative fines were not capped by Congress and there are potential criminal penalties, as well.
+Our office explains how an actual U.S.C.I.S. audit will generally take place and what will be requested by the U.S.C.I.S.
+Employers can ill-afford to be unprepared for an I-9 audit.
+The cumulative fines were not capped by Congress.
+However, there are also potential criminal penalties, as well.
+The fact that this starts as a U.S.C.I.S. civil investigation means that it is easier for people to admit to crimes during an audit.

-Some foreigners are authorized to work, but a company’s personnel department often does not understand, which of numerous I.N.S. documents, stamps and identification cards allow a foreigner to lawfully work in the United States.
-Often, personnel departments mistake fraudulent documents for the original INS documents.
+Some foreigners are authorized to work, but a company’s personnel department often does not understand, which of numerous U.S.C.I.S. documents, stamps and identification cards allow a foreigner to lawfully work in the United States.
+Often, personnel departments mistake fraudulent documents for the original U.S.C.I.S. documents.
 These mistakes can be costly to an employer.
 In fact, some employers have turned away individuals qualified to work.

 The penalties for improperly documenting a worker, U.S. born or foreign born, range from $100 to $10,000 per violation on the civil penalty side.
 There are also criminal penalties for members of personnel departments under certain circumstances.